input-output-hk/marlowe-doc/docs/tutorials/marlowe-data.md

 Building on the basic types, we can describe three higher-level components of contracts: a type of *values*, on top of that a type of *observations*, and also a type of *actions*, which trigger particular cases.
-First, looking at `Value` we have
+First, looking at `Value` we have:

 ``` haskell
 data Value = AvailableMoney Party Token